-I began my poultry farming business in early 2021 and my biggest challenge when starting up the poultry raring project was how to start?
+I began my poultry farming business in early 2021, and my biggest challenge when starting the raring poultry project was how to start.
 By then, I had visited a few of my friends who kept birds for commercial purposes.
-From their stories and based on what I saw from their farms, I understood that poultry farming was truly a lucrative project.
+Based on their stories and what I saw from their farms, I understood that poultry farming was a lucrative project.
 I was eager to start my own poultry farming business.
 But the lack of skills was my biggest challenge.

 You know, ignorance is a dream killer.
-Every single day, millions of youth see their agribusiness dreams immaterializing not because they lack the resources, but the expertise to implement their life-changing desires.
+Millions of youth daily see their agribusiness dreams immaterializing.
+It is not because they lack the resources but the expertise to implement their life-changing desires.
 I did not want to be a victim of ignorance.

-In this blog post, I leverage my poultry farming skills as well as the experiences I’ve gained from other experienced poultry farmers and professionals over my long period of interactions with practitioners in this field to write a detailed poultry farming startup guide for beginners.
-My aim is not just to motivate, but also to teach how to kick off your profitable poultry farming business.
+In this blog post, I leverage my poultry farming skills and the experiences I’ve gained from other experienced poultry farmers and professionals over my prolonged interactions with practitioners in this field to write a detailed poultry farming startup guide for beginners.
+My aim is not just to motivate but also to teach you how to kick off your profitable poultry farming business.

 Know it before you invest in it!!

-First off, starting a poultry farming business (in Kenya) demands more than just agricultural skills.
-That’s true because you just don’t want to be a chicken farmer, but a highly profitable poultry farming business person.
-You must think like a business person while starting out with this lucrative venture.
+First, starting a poultry farming business (in Kenya) demands more than just agricultural skills.
+That’s true because you don’t want to be a chicken farmer but a highly profitable poultry farming business person.
+You must think like a business person while starting this lucrative venture.

 Steps in starting a poultry farming business in Kenya